Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.x.md

 - Fixed placeable on client rounding their scale to a single decimal
 - Modified Text Join/Parse scripting node to not trim spaces
 - Fixed some reference error on client side

+## 0.8.12
+- Shift+Insert will now open the vanilla or !Admin cheat panel based on your Admin status and permissions.
+If you have access to one and not the other, it will prefere that one.
+If you have access to both, you can choose in !Admin settings which one you wish to open with the input key.
+- Added an .ini setting to DefaultEngine.ini to disable high precision scale on the move tool, in order to be more compatible with other scaling methods.
+You can find details in the tips section of the website.
+- Fixed move tool teleporting the player if it was standing on the object that was being moved.
+- Fixed quest not getting added to completed log in some cases when auto-validating was on
+- Fixed cheat panel not spawning full stack of item when using shift click
+- Fixed Admin map listing scripted admin tools such as scripted door when no owner was selected
+- Fixed scripted admin tools being counted as the wrong type of tool in admin map